ARMmbed/GettingStartedmbedOS/Docs/GetTheCode.md

 For a list of key code repositories and the documentation they contain, as well as a few more samples, see [our main site](http://mbed.com/en/development/getting-started/get-code/).

-To view all of our repositories, you can go directly to our [GitHub list](https://github.com/ARMmbed).
+To view all mbed repositories, you can go directly to our [GitHub list](https://github.com/ARMmbed).